 Arguably every country in the world will have been affected by these crimes and addressing financial crime sits high on the political agenda.
 There is a social, political and regulatory imperative for financial institutions to take diligent and rigorous steps to mitigate financial crime risks in order to prevent the facilitation of the proceeds or crime, or potentially the funding or enablement of nefarious activities.

 Reducing the impact on the bottom line

-Fines and sanctions have a significant financial impact on institutions that fail to comply with the regulations.
+Fines and enforcement actions have a significant financial impact on institutions that fail to comply with the regulations.
 There is often a misguided perception that regulators need to find evidence of financial crime issues crystallising in order to take action, however the reality is the lack of appropriate systems and controls alone can result in a fine or enforcement action.
 While global firms can budget for the liability in some cases, smaller institutions or newer entrants will struggle to absorb these fines and/or allocate the appropriate funds to adequately fix the issue.
 The cost of remediation activity in many instances, far outweighs the cost of the fine due to the requirement to remediate the issues in an accelerated timeframe with significant internal and external resource requirements.